 It's true!
 Instead of creating pain, root canal therapy releases pain while saving your tooth.
 Every year they save millions of teeth in the United States alone.

 If bacteria enters your tooth, it can infect or damage the pulp or inner portion.
 This inflammation often causes excruciating pain, and it will not heal itself, no matter how hard you try to ignore it.

 Here's where root canals come in.
-Dr. Shane Ruggless removes any infected or decayed tissue, which immediately relieves the pressure and pain.
+Dr. Shane Ruggless, DMD removes any infected or decayed tissue, which immediately relieves the pressure and pain.
 Patients walk away from this pain relieving dental treatment with sighs of relief.

 If you notice swollen gums, unusual tooth sensitivity, or pain, especially when you bite or chew, you should come to see our Springfield dentist right away.